IGEL-Community/PSIGEL/Docs/Get-UMSEndpointAssignment.md

 ```

 ## DESCRIPTION
-Gets information on a profile or master profile assignment of a endpoint via API.
+Gets information on a profile or master profile assignment of an endpoint via API.

 ## EXAMPLES